ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 ### 3. Simple Concurrency Model

 Concurrency is incredibly difficult to get right even when there is language support.
 Go has [concurrency primitives](https://www.golang-book.com/books/intro/10) called [goroutines](https://tpaschalis.github.io/goroutines-size/) and [channels](https://www.golang-book.com/books/intro/10#section2) designed for web scale.
-It's also one of the first modern programming languages to utilize all the cores on a multi-core machine.
+Go is a modern programming language that makes it easy to utilize all the cores on a multi-core machine.

 ### 4. Fast Compilation